 Popular Placements Matrix

-The Similarity Matrix puts all the cards in a grid which shows how often each individual pair of cards was placed into the same category.
-This is ideal for finding clusters of cards that belong with each other, regardless of what exact categories they were sorted in..
-The percentage of each grouping is also visually represented by different shades of the blue color.
-The darker the shade, the more is the percentage.
+The Similarity Matrix puts all the cards in a grid that shows how often each individual pair of cards was placed into the same category.
+This is ideal for finding clusters of cards that belong with each other, regardless of what exact categories they were sorted in.
+The percentage of each grouping is also visually represented by different shades of blue color.
+The darker the shade, the more the percentage.
 By clicking the numbers you can see the names of categories in which the respondents commonly group these cards.